 Carrie Jerrell is the author of the poetry collection After the Revival, 2008 winner of the Anthony Hecht Poetry Prize and published in the United States and Great Britain by Waywiser Press.
 Her poems have appeared in Image, Subtropics, The Sewanee Theological Review, and Passages North, among others.
 Current work can be seen or is forthcoming in Unsplendid, Birmingham Poetry Review, Exit 7, Zone 3, and Poem Memoir Story.
 Carrie received her M.A. from the Writing Seminars at Johns Hopkins University, and her Ph.D. in English from Texas Tech University, where she was honored as a Chancellor's Fellow.
 In addition to her Murray State activities, she serves as poetry editor for Iron Horse Literary Review and sits on the boards of 32 Poems and Measure.

 Karen Salyer McElmurray is the author of Surrendered Child: A Birth Mother’s Journey, an AWP Award Winner for Creative Nonfiction.
 Her novels are The Motel of the Stars, Editor's Pick by Oxford American, and Strange Birds in the Tree of Heaven, winner of the Chaffin Award for Appalachian Writing.
 Other stories and essays have appeared in Iron Horse, Kenyon Review, Alaska Quarterly Review, and Riverteeth, and in the anthologies An Angle of Vision; To Tell the Truth; Fearles Confessions; Listen Here; Dirt; Family Trouble; RedHoller; Women and Their Machines.
 Her writing has been supported by grants from the National Endowment for the Arts, the North Carolina Arts Council, and the Kentucky Foundation for Women.
 She has been named Distinguished Alumna at Berea College and her essay, "Strange Tongues," was the recipient of the Annie Dillard Award from The Bellingham Review.
 Most recently, she was Lewis Rubin Writer-in-Residence at Hollins University.
-With poet Adrian Blevins, she co-edited a collection of essays titled Walk Till the Dogs Get Mean: Meditations on the Forbidden from Contemporary Appalachia, to be released by Ohio University Press in Fall 2015.
+With poet Adrian Blevins, she co-edited a collection of essays titled Walk Till the Dogs Get Mean: Meditations on the Forbidden from Contemporary Appalachia, released by Ohio University Press.

 Elena Passarello is a prolific essayist on pop culture, music, the performing arts, and the natural world, with essays appearing in Oxford American, Slate, Creative Nonfiction, Normal School, Ninth letter, Iowa Review, and the music writing anthology Pop When the World Falls Apart.
 Her book, Let Me Clear My Throat (Sarabande, 2012) won the gold IPPY medal for nonfiction and was a finalist for the Oregon Book Award.
-More essays are forthcoming in the anthologies After Montaigne and I'll Tell You Mine: 30 Years of Nonfiction from the University of Iowa, as well as in a collection of criticism and literary essays on cat videos, Cat is Art Spelled Wrong.
+More essays are in the anthologies After Montaigne and I'll Tell You Mine: 30 Years of Nonfiction from the University of Iowa, as well as in a collection of criticism and literary essays on cat videos, Cat is Art Spelled Wrong.
 Her next collection of essays, Animals Strike Curious Poses, will be released by Sarabande Books in 2016.
 A recipient of the 2015 Whiting Award in nonfiction and fellowships from the MacDowell Colony and the Hambridge Center for the Creative Arts, she received her MFA from the University of Iowa.